All Episodes

 The five-year survival rate for that's 85%, even higher if you're under 20.

-Uh 55,000 Americans currently live with this disease.
+And myeloma, which is cancer of the plasma cells, 55,000 Americans currently live with this disease.

 There are 15,000 new patients diagnosed every year.

-So that's that's the mission.
+So that's the mission.

-The battle here is uh survival rates, and then on to cures.
+The battle here is survival rates.

 Five-year survival and cure rates for these diseases have improved markedly since the 1970s.